 - 80×8, 6, 4

 - Total reps – 18

-Since you beat your 15 reps, you can add 5 lbs the following training week and push your rest pause set like usual.
+Since you beat 15 reps, you can add 5 lbs the following training week and push your rest pause set as usual.

 If you’re doing rope pushdowns for another exercise, here’s how it might go!